-- A student shall be eligible for promotion from an even semester to the next odd semester (i.e. to the next academic year) if the candidate has not failed in more than two credit courses (inclusive of theory and practical courses). - ii) CGPA should be greater than or equal to 5.00. - iii) Dues if any, of the previous semesters to the Institution, Hostel and Library are paid. - iv) Should not have any disciplinary proceeding pending against the student.
+- i) Student should not have obtained "F" grades in any credit course/s five times consecutively. - ii) A candidate shall be eligible for promotion from an even semester to the next odd semester (i.e. to the next academic year) as per the Vertical Progression Clause 19. - iii) CGPA should be greater than or equal to 5.00. - iv) Dues of the previous semesters to the Institution, Hostel and Library are paid. - v) Should not have any disciplinary proceeding pending against the student.